EvercityEcosystem/evercity-chain/pallets/evercity-carbon-credits/README.md

 Entity for granting certificates for carbon emissions offsetting using carbon credits

+ ### 4.6 CarbonCreditsPackageLot

+ Struct representing pack of carbon credits for sale.
+ Can include target bearer (to sell only to them).
+Lot has deadline, after whitch selling is impossible.

 # 5. Evercity Roles and Carbon Creditis project scenario